Duda Beat: Biography

 Eduarda Bittencourt Simões was born on October 8, 1987, in Recife, the capital of the Brazilian state of Pernambuco.
 She is the daughter of Suyenne Bittencourt and Tárciso Simões.
-While she originally used the stage name “Duda Bitt”, the artist later decided to adopt the name Duda Beat in homage to the countercultural manguebeat movement.
+While she originally used the stage name "Duda Bitt", the artist later decided to adopt the name Duda Beat in homage to the countercultural manguebeat movement.

 At age 18, she moved to Rio de Janeiro.
 In April 2018, she graduated with a degree in political science from the Federal University of the State of Rio de Janeiro, publishing an article on evangelical Christianity and Brazilian politics.
 In the same month, she began her professional music career, releasing her debut album Sinto Muito.

 Duda Beat is married to Tomás Tróia, a producer of her two albums and member of her band.

+His album Tara & Tal was included in the list of 50 best albums of 2024 by the São Paulo Art Critics Association.